BlackApple62/SDRSharp-Magic-Eye-Plugin/README.md

 The Plug-in is written in a clean programming style and is guaranteed to be virus/trojan/malware free.
 This plugin is donated for free to the huge SDR# users community.
 As such, I assume no responsibility for any problems the use of this plugin may cause.
-You are invited for costructive comments and suggestions.
+You are invited for constructive comments and suggestions.
 Any reasonable request might be fulfilled based on my spare time, be patient.

 Enjoy!